Aconcagua, 12 days

 Day 1.
-Arrival in Mendoza.
+Arrive in Mendoza.
 Important!
 On Saturdays office issuing permits is opened only until noon!
 Obtaining the permit to Aconcagua.
 Transfer to Penitentes (2700m).
 Sending the main cargo mules to Base Camp.
 Hotel.

 Day 2.
 Transfer to the entrance of the National Park (Laguna Horcones) and proceed to the Confluence (3300m, 2-3 hours).
 Camp.
 After lunch, a light acclimatization walk.